 The Nordic Mentor Network for Entrepreneurship (NOME) is a Nordic and Transatlantic mentoring program that aims to improve the success rate of life science start-up companies located in the Nordic countries.
 The mentor network consists of high profile life science executives that mentor best in class start-ups.
 NOME aims to position the Nordic region in a leading position in commercializing promising startup companies in the life sciences.

 NOME currently has 50 mentors and 18 enrolled start-ups.
 NOME is operated by Accelerace and funded by the Novo Nordisk Foundation.
 The initiative is represented in the Nordic region through partnerships in Sweden, Norway and Finland.

-The first issue of the magazine was released to coincide with their second annual meeting in October 2018.
-Topics are a short history of the organisation so far and a look at the current trends in Healthcare, with comments from NOME mentors.
+The first issue of the magazine was released to coincide with the NOME Annual Meeting in October 2018.
+Topics included a short history of the organisation and a look at current trends in Healthcare, with comments from NOME mentors.